platformio/platformio-core/.github/ISSUE_TEMPLATE.md

 - [ ] PlatformIO IDE.
 All issues related to PlatformIO IDE should be reported to appropriate repository https://github.com/platformio/platformio-atom-ide/issues

-- [ ] Development Platform.
-All issues related to Development Platform should be reported to appropriate repository.
-Search it using link below https://github.com/platformio?query=platform-
+- [ ] Development Platform or Board.
+All issues related to Development Platforms or Embedded Boards should be reported to appropriate repository.
+      See full list with repositories and search for "platform-xxx" repository related to your hardware https://github.com/platformio?query=platform-

 - [ ] Feature Request.
 Start by telling us what problem you’re trying to solve.
 Often a solution